There’s no such thing as an accounting emergency.

 What is your favorite quote that best describes your professional philosophy?

-Stephanie Yan, CPA, has more than 15 years of public accounting experience providing audit, accounting and general business consulting services.
+Stephanie Yan, CPA, has 20 years of public accounting experience providing audit, accounting and general business consulting services.
 Before coming to Green Hasson Janks in 2004, Stephanie spent three years working in corporate accounting for both privately held and public companies.

 Her industry experience includes closely held entities operating in a wide variety of industries including private foundations, museums, import and distribution and real estate.
 Stephanie also has expertise with employee benefit plan audits.